emtpb/sonar/README.rst

 As the environment consists of a single Python class, no installation of sonar is required.
 Placing *sonar.py* in the working directory should suffice.
-A python interpreter is, however, required.
+A Python interpreter is, however, required.
 We recommend using `Anaconda <https://www.anaconda.com/>`_.
-The field simulations to generate the signals are using the Python package *pyfds*, which can be installed using *pip* (comes with Anaconda) by the following command:
+The field simulations are implemented using the Python package *pyfds*, which can be installed using *pip* (comes with Anaconda) by the following command:

     pip install pyfds